sudhansu-24/brickbyte/README.md

 ## 🙏 Acknowledgments

 - OpenZeppelin for smart contract templates
+- Chainlink for oracle services
 - Supabase for database infrastructure
-- Chainlink for oracle services
+- The Ethereum community for development tools and resources